tournament-js/autonomy/README.md

 Read the read the [API](https://github.com/clux/autonomy/blob/master/api.md).

 In most cases the [operators](https://github.com/clux/operators) module provides some almost must have additions to autonomy.
-You can just do `$.extend($, require('operators'))` to import all the helpers onto autonomy's object.

 *This modules makes up the core part of the larger utility library*: [interlude](https://github.com/clux/interlude).
-If you find yourself extending with `operators` or `subset` a lot, you should use `interlude` instead (there's also more documentation included there).
+If you find yourself co-using `operators` or `subset`, you should use `interlude` instead (there's also more documentation included for interlude).

 ## Installation